 Why do we care?

 When innovative industry disruptors enter a market and take on the monopolies we generally assume that it’s going to result in an overall improvement of services.
-Often times this is the case, but in many cases they can also have some adverse unintended consequences.
+Often times this is the case, but in some cases they can also have some unintended consequences.

 Global music streaming services were once touted as an equitable way for independent recording artists to engage directly with an almost unlimited, global audience.
 Unfortunately, they have not created an even playing field for musicians.